imjasonh/push/README.md

 url = "https://push-blahblah-blah.a.run.app"
 ```

-This packages up the Go backend using `ko_build`, and runs the service with secret access to the private key you generated before.
+This packages up the Go backend using `ko_build`, and runs the service with secret access to the private key you generated before, and a Cloud SQL database to store the push subscription endpoint, and GitHub user info.

 ### Get a GitHub client ID and secret

 Create a new GitHub OAuth app here: https://github.com/settings/developers

-Update the empty files named `gh-client-id` and `gh-secret` that you created before, with the client ID and secret, respectively.

 For the redirect URL, use the URL printed by Terraform, with `/auth/callback` appended to it, for example: